“When the well is dry, we learn the worth of water” ~ Benjamin Franklin

 During the final design phase, the project team will evaluate the best routes within the selected corridors to minimize or avoid major property impacts to businesses and residents.
 Affected roads, pedestrian paths, drainage ditches, storm sewers, and landscaping will be restored to pre-existing conditions.
 Each community has specific requirements that will be followed.

-Yes.
-Once final design activities identify road impacts, we will develop a traffic maintenance/detour plan to minimize traffic impacts as much as possible.
+For the Water Plant Transmission Mains, traffic impacts and detours are expected during construction.
+Once final design activities identify road impacts, traffic maintenance/detour plans will be developed to minimize traffic impacts as much as possible.
 This plan will include detour signs, flaggers, and other communication to alert the public before the work begins in their area.
-We will also coordinate with local jurisdictions so they can share information with their residents and businesses directly.
+We will also coordinate with local jurisdictions to enable them to share information directly with their residents and businesses.

-During construction, the contractor must maintain police, fire, and emergency medical services access at all times.
+During the construction of both projects, contractors must maintain access to police, fire, and emergency medical services to all properties at all times.

-Before constructing the transmission mains, we will convene a public meeting to share more specific details.
-Generally, when work is performed in the road frontage along the transmission main routes, residential and commercial property owners may be temporarily inconvenienced by construction traffic, noise, dust or mud, and disturbed lawns or pavements.
-Individual driveway ingress and egress may be restricted to allow time to trench, lay pipe, and backfill dirt.
+Generally, when work is performed at the water plant site or within the road frontage along the transmission main routes, residential and commercial property owners may be temporarily inconvenienced by construction traffic, noise, dust or mud, and disturbed lawns or pavements.
+Individual driveway ingress and egress may be restricted to allow time for trenching, laying pipe, and backfilling dirt.
 The contractors must provide advanced notice to affected property owners and maintain access.
 Such inconveniences are expected to occur during pipe installation and later when lawns and surface pavements are permanently restored.
+The project team will hold public meetings with property owners, businesses, and residents as needed, and before construction, to notify them about items such as controlled, engineered blasting or negotiated property easements.

 Environmental Impacts

-The City of Columbus Division of Water prioritizes environmental stewardship, and the Home Road Water Plant is being designed with sustainability as a foundational principle.
-This includes stream restoration and wetland preservation, solar energy and electric vehicle charging stations, and stormwater management.
-The Home Road Water Plant will also pursue LEED certification for the administration building and Envision certification for the entire water plant site.
+Columbus Water & Power prioritizes environmental stewardship, and the Home Road Water Plant is being designed with sustainability as a foundational principle.
+This includes stream restoration and wetland preservation, as well as the installation of solar energy systems and electric vehicle charging stations, and the implementation of stormwater management solutions.
+The Home Road Water Plant is pursuing LEED certification for the administration building and Envision certification for the entire water plant site.

-Additionally, our environmental teams will specifically identify environmental concerns so that proper avoidance or mitigation measures can be implemented.
+Additionally, our environmental teams will specifically identify environmental concerns, allowing for the implementation of proper avoidance or mitigation measures.
 Every potential environmental impact will be identified and, when possible, avoided or minimized in coordination with applicable regulatory agencies.

 Neither water quality nor supply will be affected for current customers.
-Any planned service interruptions during construction caused by construction will be limited and communicated in advance.
+Any planned service interruptions during construction will be limited and communicated in advance.

-During the design phase, the project team will monitor and measure wells adjacent to the transmission main corridors and develop a plan to mitigate the impacts of dewatering the wells.
+During the design phase of the Water Plant Transmission project, the team will monitor and measure wells adjacent to the transmission main corridors and develop a plan to mitigate the impacts of dewatering the wells.

-We need your support in locating active wells.
-If you live adjacent to the recommended transmission main corridors (click HERE for the corridor alternative map) and have an active well for drinking water or irrigation on your property, please provide that information to the project team by filling out a comment form at https://cbuswater.com/contact/.
+We need your support in locating active water wells.
+If you live adjacent to the recommended transmission main corridors (click HERE for the recommended corridor map) and have an active well for drinking water or irrigation on your property, please provide that information to the project team by filling out a comment form HERE.
 Please let us know if you have a drinking water service supplied by Del-Co or Dublin, an active well for drinking water, and an active well for watering animals or irrigation/landscaping.

 The Home Road Water Plant will draw water from the O’Shaughnessy Reservoir, which is already operating to maintain consistent water levels in the Scioto River.
 The City of Columbus has a drought management strategy that prevents the overuse of the Scioto River even during drought conditions.

-The extent of any boating impacts is unknown at this stage in the project.
+Impacts to boating on the Scioto River are not expected.
 Some infrastructure will be installed in and along the O’Shaughnessy Reservoir as part of the Home Road Water Plant.
-The project team is working with the appropriate agencies to minimize and mitigate any impacts to boating.
+There will be a small, restricted area on O’Shaughnessy near the plant intake structure after the plant is complete.
+The project team is collaborating with relevant agencies to minimize and mitigate any impacts on boating activities.

 The Home Road Water Plant project will comply with the stormwater and floodplain regulations set forth by the City of Columbus, Delaware County, and Ohio EPA.
 All necessary permits have been obtained.
 Construction of the water plant will not cause flooding, and any flooding issues that arise during construction will be remedied.